 While research in this field is still relatively new, it is safe to say that not only are veterans and active members of the military affected, but their family members may be as well.
 There is honor in serving your country, and there is honor in loving someone who does, but it can come with its own set of consequences.

-Here at More Than Rehab, we truly understand substance abuse disorders and specialize in areas like how the military may impact the entire family with things like substance abuse disorders.
+Here at More Than Rehab, we truly understand substance abuse disorders and specialize in areas like how the military may impact the entire family with things like PTSD and substance abuse disorders.
 It is important to remember that even though you may be suffering, you are not alone.
 Let us help you get back on track and show you the way to get your life back.
 To the members of the military and their families, we appreciate your service to this country and would not hesitate in returning the favor!